-EDCI 581 - TEACHING AND LEARNING: RELIGION METHODS (2)
+EDCI 581 - TEACHING AND LEARNING: RELIGION METHODS (3)

 Survey of the curricula, media, and interdisciplinary strategies used in teaching in elementary and secondary classrooms; emphasis on building and maintaining relationships in an environment which nurtures the student's spiritual growth.
-Includes North American Division Bible Encounter curriculum training for Elementary and Secondary.
+Includes North American Division Encounter Bible Curriculum training for elementary and secondary.
 Service-learning field experience required.
 Prerequisite: Declared Adventist Education Certification.